marmistrz/randmockery/README.md

 Unfortunately, we depend on `git` versions of some crates:

 * nix-rust/nix: we need `struct Pid`
-* rust-lang/libc: we need the system call table

 ## upstreaming
 `ptrace_mod.rs` will be upstreamed and is currently under review nix-rust/nix#666